 The trail from the Hyalite Creek trailhead is wide, beautiful, and well-maintained.
 In the first few miles, the Grotto Falls trail zigzags across the narrower Hyalite trail, but the junctions are pretty well marked.
 If you’ve got time to spare, Grotto is a beautiful, wide, pooling waterfall well-worth making the extra half-mile-ish detour for.
 For five miles, from trailhead to lake, the trail meanders past ELEVEN waterfalls, with varying degrees of jaw-dropping splendor.

 At about 5.5 miles, the trail to Hyalite Peak splits at a junction.
 Here, you’ll have gained about 3000’, from 6900’ at the trailhead to 8900’.
-Bear left towards Hyalite Peak, or left to Hyalite Lake (very pretty and a great place to camp).
+Bear left towards Hyalite Peak, or left-er to Hyalite Lake (very pretty and a great place to camp).

 At this point, if you’re planning to continue along the ridgeline, descend to the saddle and climb back up the ridge to the unnamed Point 10,201.
 This very cool-looking peak, looming over the basin, has a huge notch.
 From here, you can see the ridgeline extend all the way to Divide Peak itself - and it’ll be mostly sidehilling and scrambling until you get there.

-Return to the saddle between Point 10,073 and Divide, and take the well-marked trail east, down into the basin.
+Make your way back to the saddle between Point 10,073 and Divide, and take the well-marked trail east, down into the basin.
 The singletrack crosses a creek or two (depending on the season) before meeting back up with the Hyalite Creek trail below the junction between the peak and lake trails.

 Hyalite is an incredibly special place, and with just a little extra effort, you can see some wonderful new country and leave the crowds behind.
 As it’s said, Hyalite provides!